Man sought for 'senseless' shooting that killed 7-year-old girl in car

 "You took away my child, and you took away my daughters' siblings," Washington said.
 "My baby comes and asks me, 'Where's my sister, is she coming back?'"

+The sheriff said that investigators so far have not found anything to suggest the family knew the shooter.
+"So it still seems random in terms of their acquaintance," he said.

+The federal Bureau of Alcohol, Tobacco, Firearms and Explosives is assisting with the firearms evidence, and the Sheriff’s Office is also working with state and local partners, Gonzalez said.

-Shaun King, a civil rights activist, announced Wednesday that he was increasing a $35,000 reward to $50,000 for anyone who could lead police to Jazmine's killer.
+Shaun King, a civil rights activist, announced Wednesday that a reward in the case was now up to $60,000 for anyone who could lead police to Jazmine's killer.